As travellers go around the world and report natural objects and phenomena, so faithfully let another stay at home and report the

 Furthermore, materialism suggests that all your behaviours are the result of mechanical information processing.
 If I had complete knowledge of your situation and your brain, I’d know exactly how you were going to react.

 Intriguingly, there is no way to figure out which worldview is correct.
-But here are 3 problems with the dualistic worldview.
+But here are three problems with the dualistic worldview.

-In the book Consciousness Explained, the philosopher Daniel Dennet explains the first problem.
-(He calls it the ‘standard objection to dualism’.)
+In Consciousness Explained, the philosopher Daniel Dennet explains the first problem, which he calls the ‘standard objection to dualism’.
 Let’s consider how any behaviour would take place under a dualistic model.

-Your 5 senses capture information about the situation and convert it into electrical signals.
+Your five senses capture information about the situation and convert it into electrical signals.
 Thanks to your nerves, these signals travel at lightning speed to your brain.
-And your brain analyses these incoming signals to understand the situation.
+Your brain then analyses these incoming signals to understand the situation.
 So far, so good!

 Now, your brain has to somehow pass on its analysis to your soul.
 But how?
 We don’t know, since we know nothing about the laws of the spiritual world.
 (Perhaps, there is some mysterious way for physical things to communicate with non-physical things.)
 Moving along to the next step!